Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Introduction

 \subsection{Notation}

-For $R\geq 1$, $B(x_0, R)$ denotes a (geodesic) ball centered at $x_0$ with radius $R$.
-We abbreviate $B_R$ when the center is not of particular interest.
-We use $w_{B_R}$ to denote a Schwartz weight function that is adapted to $B_R$ so that $w_{B_R}\geq 1$ on $B_R$ and decays rapidly away from it.
+For $r>0$, $B(x, r)$ denotes a ball centered at $x$ with radius $r$.
+In local coordinates we do not distinguish between geodesic and Euclidean balls at the scales we consider.
+We abbreviate $B_r$ when the center is not of particular interest.
+We use $w_{B_r}$ to denote a Schwartz weight function that is adapted to $B_r$ so that $w_{B_r}\geq 1$ on $B_r$ and decays rapidly away from it.